 Pathophysiology and Clinical Presentation of AIDS Cholangiopathy

 Patients with AIDS cholangiopathy have a very low CD4 count that is lower than 200 x 106/L, which puts them at risk of opportunistic infections.
 Opportunistic infections of the biliary system result in scarring and elevated liver enzymes such as alkaline phosphatase.
-Eventually, sclerosing cholangitis ensue and patients can develop chronic liver disease.
+Eventually, sclerosing cholangitis ensues and patients can develop a chronic liver disease.

 Patients with AIDS cholangiopathy usually present with right upper abdominal pain and elevated liver enzymes.
-Abdominal pain is usually associated with nausea, vomiting and fever.
+Abdominal pain is usually associated with nausea, vomiting, and fever.
 Jaundice is rarely seen in AIDS cholangiopathy.